 This is a SharePoint class, right?

 Most definitely!
 It is time to dive into editing SharePoint CSS.
 An entire day will be dedicated to identifying styles and updating them for your own branding needs.
-The day will be split evenly between version 2010 and 2013+/O365.

 We will be giving site an extreme makeover, but we won’t be touching the master page to change any of the out-of-the-box markup.
 You’ll be amazed at how much you can do with CSS!
 Among others, we will look at modifying the following SharePoint components: